Make-ahead Christmas Recipes and Ideas

 Is there anything more festive than this tasty tipple?

-Whip up a big batch and store it in an airtight container in the fridge for 3 days to enjoy whenever you fancy.
+Whip up a big batch of Eggnog to store in an airtight container in the fridge, that way you can pull it out to enjoy whenever you fancy for around 3 days.

 They’re also able to be frozen, but we think they’re best when stored in the fridge or made fresh!